(It’s a Blast!)

 Dave has been in this business for 16 years, and besides RVs, they also steam clean gas station parking lots and pumps and do truck fleets as well.

-They don’t have a website, but basically their pricing is $2.00/foot for washing only and a base cost of $265 for hand wax, depending on length, height and degree of oxidation.
+They don’t have a website, but in June 2017, basically their pricing is $2.00/foot for washing only and a base cost of $265 for hand wax, depending on length, height and degree of oxidation.
+Of course, call to get updated pricing.

 I was completely satisfied with the job they did and don’t hesitate to recommend them.
 Give Dave a call at 928-219-0574 and tell him Malia said hi!

-Transparency: As stated openly on the Home page, I do try to barter whenever possible for review space on my website.
+Transparency: I do barter whenever possible for review space on my website.
 It’s one of the ways that help support my travel habit and keeps this site free to readers.
 But I always make it clear that my reviews are my honest opinion, can never be bought at any price and if I wasn’t satisfied, I would also state that (just like I do Pros and Cons on every campground I review, whether it’s bartered or not).
 Dave agreed to do the wash on these terms.
 I don’t always ask for this kind of deal because it takes time and effort to do these reviews and sometimes it’s easier and less time consuming to just pay for the service.
 But when I come across what I consider exceptional deals like this, I want to share.